sudha-bhargavi/myprojects/README.md

 	      for file persistence between restarts of the server.

-	      http://localhost:8080/h2  will bring up the DB console.
+	      http://localhost:8080/h2  will bring up the DB console.Username sa  No password

               jdbc URL for h2 console: jdbc:h2:~/moviedb